Zero-Day Audio DeepFake Detection via Retrieval Augmentation and Profile Matching: Introduction

-We propose a simple yet comprehensive framework for handling unseen zero-day attacks using \emph{retrieval augmentation} (RA) techniques.
-Our method maintains a knowledge base containing reference ``seen" data, and addresses novel attacks through knowledge retrieval and ensemble methods based on \emph{\textbf{k-nearest neighbors}} (KNN).
+To answer this question, we propose a simple and comprehensive framework against zero-day attacks, utilizing \textbf{retrieval augmentation} (RA).
+It utilizes a knowledge database containing reference \textbf{seen} data, and addresses the attacks through knowledge retrieval and ensembling based on \textbf{k-nearest neighbors} (k-NN).
 The knowledge database stores both representation-level features and score-level predictions from a well-trained SSL-based CM.
-Additionally, we incorporate speaker and voice-related information to evaluate whether such \emph{profile matching} can enhance the performance.
-Both the methods and their related models do not involve any additional re-training or fine-tuning, enabling prompt reaction and adaptation for robustness to the zero-day attacks.
+Additionally, we incorporate speaker and voice-related information extracted from specialized foundation models, and seek whether leveraging such \textbf{profile matching} method can further enhance the detection performance.
+Both the methods and their related models do not involve any additional re-training or fine-tuning by themselves, enabling prompt reaction and adaptation for robustness to the zero-day attacks.
+Furthermore, in order to validate and enhance the generalizability of the framework, we introduce AI4T \cite{ai4t} as an alternative evaluation dataset, and extend the framework with two simple, training-free fusion strategies.

-While RA has been applied to ADD, existing methods significantly differ from our approach. \cite{rad_backend_2024} maintains a vector data pool and retrieves the vectors of the most closely-matched samples during inference to augment the detection process. \cite{rad_backend_2025} also uses KNN to select features for fine-tuning the backend classifier.
-However, apart from fine-tuning the SSL frontend for ADD, both work involve additional training of backend classifier for feature selection and decision making.
-Our proposed method employs RA by directly using existing massively-trained CMs, enabling more broadly applicable solution for advanced SSL-based CMs.
+While RA has been applied to ADD, existing methods substantially differ from the approach proposed in this study. \cite{rad_backend_2024} maintains a vector data pool and retrieves the vectors of the most closely-matched samples during inference to augment the detection process. \cite{rad_backend_2025} employs k-NN to select features for fine-tuning the backend classifier.
+However, apart from fine-tuning the SSL frontend for ADD, both works involve additional training of backend classifier for feature selection and decision making.
+This study employs RA by directly using existing CMs that has been trained on massive amount of ADD-related datasets, enabling more broadly applicable solution for advanced SSL-based CMs.
+For completeness, we also repeat the same proposed method via knowledge database with a model fine-tuned on DE2024 training data, providing supplementary insights and contextual positioning of our approach.